JustinBrow/Misc-Programming/OOMManager/README.md

 ## OOMManager
 Small "service" application to notify our team when an application is potentially leaking memory (Looking at you Adobe Reader).
 The memory limit chosen (18 GB) is fairly arbitrary.
+Couldn't figure out how to run the application logic in a separate thread so it just runs on a timer.

 ### Install
 Hijacked a couple methods in the installer class so it can install/uninstall itself.